 Share progress and celebrate wins: “I’m so excited about the impact that we’ve been making.
 In the last week alone, we paid $X in fines and fees to restore the right to vote to returning citizens.”

-- Energy — be mindful of the mental or emotional toll an activity might take and find ways to either mitigate emotional drain or increase restoration.
+Find ways to mitigate emotional drain, acknowledge contributions, and increase time for restoration.
 Pay special attention to your most marginalized staff.
 In most multiracial and/or predominantly white workplaces, women of color (and particularly Black women) already do a disproportionate amount of (often unrecognized) emotional labor.
-In your next check-in, ask: what are things that give you energy?
+In your next check-in, ask: What are things that give you energy?
 How can we maximize those?
 What drains you?
 How can we minimize those?

-To be resilient, we need relationships.
-None of us can get through this alone.
-Now, more than ever, managers and leaders need to cultivate authentic connections across our teams.
+To be resilient, we need others we can count on.
+Now, more than ever, managers and leaders need to build authentic relationships and cultivate connections across our teams.

 Some actions you can take:

-- Set up peer support pods or pairs to check in weekly over the next month.
+Set up peer support pods or pairs to check in regularly.